 You must apply the eligibility requirements unless there's an exemption in part C of schedule 1 of the contract or under any special initiatives.
 To grant an exemption you must follow the requirements of the relevant initiative.

-- Lodge an SVTS enquiry

-- Fact sheet: Sighting and retaining evidence
+Fact sheet: Sighting and retaining evidence of eligibility

-of eligibility

 Volume limits